bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-6--pulse-ox/README.md

 * We didn't show this in Module, but we recommend moving all of your parts on top of the Arduino Nano footprint so that your PCB is as small as possible (could fit on top of your casing)
 * ***Do not order your PCB without approval from the Project Managers!***
 * Important notes about PCBs:
-  - The printed circuit board doesn't actually come with the parts, it just comes with the "wires" that connects the parts and the holes that you solder your own parts onto.
+  - The printed circuit board doesn't actually come with the parts, it just comes with "wires" that connects the parts and the holes that you solder your own parts onto.
 For your device, this includes the diodes (LEDs and photodiode), resistors, and op amps.
   - The footprint of a part is like its map or outline.
 It's the spot on your PCB where your part will go, and it has a specific size, shape, number of holes, and distance of holes.
 These holes are where you will solder on the legs of your part.
   - Soldering is a permanent method of attaching two metal parts together.
 It is the permanent version of plugging a wire or the legs of a circuit component into your breadboard.
 You use a hot pen-like device to add liquid metal that connects your PCB to the legs of the part you are attaching.
 This is the final step of building your PCB!